Who should get tested for COVID-19?

 - The people who have been in close contact with you will need to take precautions.
 Read more about self-quarantining.

-- If you’d like to receive text messages with information about support available during isolation and/or quarantine, report your symptoms to CDPHE’s symptom tracker.
+- If you’d like to receive text messages with information about support available during isolation and/or quarantine, use CDPHE’s support tool.

 Exposure notification: Work with public health to help slow the spread.